 François-Éric Racicot is a Full Professor at the Telfer School of Management.
 Learn more about his research.

 William F. Rentz is an Associate Professor at the Telfer School of Management.
-Learn more about his research.

 Learn more about this study: